Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three: Polar curve splits into conic and straight line

-The pencil with vertex at the origin gives circles the polar conic is defining the family of lines the lines of the family enveloping the circle as shown on the right in Figure \ref{131415}.
+{\bf 15.
+Polar conic plane tangent to Darboux quadric, parabolic pencil.} The pencil with vertex at the origin gives circles $ x^2 + y^2=2vy$, the polar conic is $ x_0^2 + y_0^2 =1$, $ z_0=-1 $ defining the family of lines $x_0x + y_0y = 1$, the lines of the family enveloping the circle $ x^2 + y^2 = 1$ as shown on the right in Figure~\ref{131415}.

-\begin{theorem} The webs of different types in the above classification list are not Möbius equivalent.
-The webs of the same type with different normal forms are not Möbius equivalent. \end{theorem} {\it Proof:} The webs from different types are not Möbius equivalent: discrete geometric invariants indicated in the discriptions, such as 1) presence of infinitesimal symmetry and 2) the mutual position of polar line, polar conic and Darboux quadric, effectively separate the types.
+\begin{Theorem} The webs of different types in the above classification list are not M\"obius equivalent.
+The webs of the same type with different normal forms are not M\"obius equivalent. \end{Theorem} \begin{proof} The webs from different types are not M\"obius equivalent: discrete geometric invariants indicated in the descriptions, such as 1) presence of infinitesimal symmetry and 2) the mutual position of polar line, polar conic and Darboux quadric, effectively separate the types.

-To see that the different normal forms within a family are not Möbius equivalent, one computes the subgroup $G_p$ of $PSO(3,1)$ respecting the positions of the polar conic plane and the polar line in the chosen normalization and checks that the $G_p$-orbits of the canonical forms are different.\\ For the first 4 types, $G_p$ is generated by $R_z$ and by reflections in the coordinate planes. \\ For the 5th, 6th, 7th type, $G_p$ is generated by $B_z$ and by reflections in the coordinate planes. \\ For the 10th, 11th and 14th types, $G_p$ is discrete and generated by reflections in the planes $x=0$ and $y=0$. $\Box$
+To see that the different normal forms within a family are not M\"obius equivalent, one computes the subgroup $G_p$ of ${\rm PSO}(3,1)$ respecting the positions of the polar conic plane and the polar line in the chosen normalization and checks that the $G_p$-orbits of the canonical forms are different.